Oroville Dam: California officials ignored warnings a decade ago

 The high waters caused Lake Oroville's level to rise to the top, and the water couldn't be drained fast enough.

-Erosion left a hole almost the size of a football field and at least 40-feet deep in the main concrete spillway.
+Erosion left a hole almost the size of a football field and at least 40 feet deep in the main concrete spillway.

 As the diverted water flowed into the emergency spillway for the first time in the nearly 50 years since it was built, it began to erode.